nhamilto/FlowTools/source/README.rst

 Acknowledgments
 ================
 Thanks to anyone who would like to contribute!
+Please see below.

-Contributing
+License
 ================
-Please read CONTRIBUTING for details on our code of conduct, and the process for submitting pull requests to us.
+Please read LICENSE for details on the license for use and sharing.